 Movies are a big part of American cultural life and also one of the country’s biggest cultural exports.
 As a result, movies play an important role in how Americans see themselves, including in attitudes to race.
 Here Professor Greg Garrett of Baylor University—film historian, cultural theologian and author of A Long, Long Way: Hollywood’s Unfinished Journey from Racism to Reconciliation—talks us through five movies that best illustrate how Hollywood has evolved in terms of race over the past century, from Gone with the Wind to Get Out.

+The best books on Hollywood.
 ‘Smart people went to the ballet and opera, and what the poor and lower middle classes did with their time didn’t matter.
 But these men in Hollywood had a vision and were creating this product that was loved by everybody of all different backgrounds.’